Chevelle Saunsoci | Assistant Coach

 Jenny Vickers | Director of Operations

-Jenny Vickers returns for her 13th season on the Creighton women’s basketball staff, including her fourth season as the Director of Basketball Operations.
+Jenny (Burns) Vickers returns for her 14th season on the Creighton women’s basketball staff, including her fifth season as the Director of Basketball Operations.
 Vickers served as an assistant coach for the Bluejays from 2006-13 and was the graduate manager for two seasons (2004-06).

 Amongst Vickers’ responsibilities include coordinating camps, marketing the team, coordinating travel and setting up community outreach.

 Vickers’ impact on the Creighton program has been impressive.
 Her coaching of forwards Megan Neuvirth and Sam Schuett helped the duo to impressive freshmen campaigns in 2006-07.
 Neuvirth led the team and Missouri Valley Conference in steals, topped the team in rebounding and earned league Newcomer of the Year honors, while Schuett led the Jays in three-point shooting and earned MVC All-Freshman Team recognition.
 Neuvirth, the 2008-09 MVC Defensive Player of the Year, had an outstanding career, finishing with more than 1,200 points and a school-record 929 career rebounds.
 Both Neuvirth and Schuett earned All-MVC First Team honors in 2009-10.

 The former Jenny Burns was a forward for the Bluejays from 1999 through 2003.
 Prior to returning to the Bluejay bench, Vickers spent the 2003-04 season as an intern in the Creighton athletics department working with both marketing and ticketing.
 She also spent a semester each as a student teacher and a substitute teacher in the Bellevue, Neb., school district.
 While working at Bellevue West High School with former Creighton assistant Matt Fritsche, Vickers coached the junior varsity basketball team.
 She has also coached with the Crusaders summer basketball program.